 But these security concerns can be addressed

 Even if the genuine bio page is removed, attaching a new one is very difficult.
-When combined with tamper evident features (such as printing a special pattern on the hinge in visible and invisible inks, embossed text and laser engraved data) any attempt at replacement becomes readily apparent.
+When combined with tamper-evident features (such as printing a special pattern on the hinge in visible and invisible inks, embossed text and laser engraved data) any attempt at replacement becomes readily apparent.

-UV printing can also be employed to leave obvious traces of tampering, when the document is shone under a UV light.
+UV printing can also be employed to leave obvious traces of tampering when the document is shone under a UV light.

-enhances the level of
+personalized hinge further enhances the level of security.

 At present, 16 countries are using a passport with a hinge attached to the side of the data page.

-Hinge integrated all the way across the data page
+Hinge integrated across the data page

 With this approach, the hinge is not partially embedded into the document.
-Instead it forms an entire layer of the document: either attached to the side or in the middle of the structure.
+Instead, it forms an entire layer of the document: either attached to the side or in the middle of the structure.

 Here's something important to think about

 Some integral hinge data page constructions use a different material as the core of the bio page and this core then extends and forms the hinge.
-With these types of construction the data page is no longer 100% polycarbonate and therefore not a single block of undelaminable plastic.
+With these types of construction, the data page is no longer 100% polycarbonate and therefore not a single block of undelaminable plastic.
 This type of hinge usually lacks security because it weakens the structure of the data page and facilitates fraud.